The saying “the way to someone’s heart is through their stomach” is pretty much always true, but it’s especially accurate on Valentine’s Day.

 2. Prep the Perfect Eco-Friendly Breakfast in Bed

 For breakfast, the possibilities are endless.
 Take pancakes, for example.
 All pancakes are naturally vegetarian.
 You can also use applesauce instead of eggs to make a veganized version.
 Top your stack with fruit, nuts, and/or chocolate chips and they’ll be melt-in-your-mouth good.
-There are also vegan pancake mixes available, like those from Birch Benders or Thrive Market.
+There are also store-bought vegan pancake mixes available.

 If you’re part of the .001% of the population that doesn’t like pancakes, don’t worry—there are still many other options available.
 Biscuits, omelets, cinnamon rolls, and so many more breakfast staples are naturally vegetarian (and can be veganized, too).
-And if you’re cooking meat, you can look into ethically-sourced options from brands like Thrive Market or ButcherBox.
+You could even make these vegan eggs!
+And if you’re cooking meat, you can look into ethically-sourced options using this guide.

 When it comes to lunch and dinner, there’s a plethora of directions you can go in.
 However, as big fans of grazing boards, we’re going to talk about how to make a sustainable option.